14 Best French Flashcard Websites and Apps in 2026

 If you want to learn new French words quickly and remember them for a long time, VocApp is a superb choice.

 With VocApp, you can learn everything from basic words, like days of the week, to terms in business and law.
-You can also get courses for TEF and TCF Canada, DELF, DALF, and TelC.
+You can also get courses for French TEF Canada, Telc, and full A1 to B2 for DELF preparation and DALF.

 For offline use, you can print downloaded course PDFs or create and print your own flashcards.

-You can download MP3s from each course’s vocabulary and read in French and English.
+You can download MP3s for each course’s vocabulary and listen to them in French and English.
 You can browse, answer questions (with or without help), test yourself, and take quizzes.

 Platforms: Android | iOS | Web

 Pricing: The starters’ lessons are free.
-Their premium has all functions with no limits.
-You can create as many flashcards as you like and get full access to audio recordings.
+Their premium plan includes all features with no limits.
+You can create as many flashcards as you like and access complete audio recordings.
 The cost is between $4.99 and $119.99, depending on the duration.

 14. MosaLingua: A Flashcard-Based French App

-MosaLingua’s app uses science-based techniques and flashcards for fast, efficient French learning.
+MosaLingua’s app uses science-based techniques and flashcards to help you learn French quickly and efficiently.

 The app is for learners of all levels.
 It helps you learn widely used words and phrases for real-life conversations and provides cultural tips.

-The app has many pre-built decks organized by themes, such as travel, work, day-to-day conversations, and DELF or DALF exams.
-You can also create specific goals, such as business French or cultural immersion.
+The app offers many prebuilt decks organized by themes such as travel, work, day-to-day conversations, and DELF or DALF exams.
+You can also set specific goals, such as learning business French or participating in a cultural immersion program.

 Mosalingua has native audio to help with pronunciation and tricky accents.
-It also has speech recognition features to test and hone your spoken French.
+It also includes speech-recognition features to test and refine your spoken French.

 The app displays word frequency and repetition.
 To progress rapidly, use it for 10–20 minutes daily.
 You can check my review of Mosalingua.